 Under the direction of NEC's Stanford and Norma Jean Calderwood Director of Orchestras, Hugh Wolff, the highly-selective Orchestral Conducting major is designed to develop the artistic, leadership, and aural skills needed to prepare the most talented young conductors for a professional orchestra career.

-Course work in score reading, instrumentation, orchestration, and performance practice, along with private studio and seminars, reinforces the student's understanding of the conductor's art and craft.
+The two-year, graduate-level curriculum features course work in score reading, instrumentation, orchestration, and performance practice, along with private studio and seminars, to reinforce a student's understanding of the conductor's art and craft.

-Tapping into the vast orchestral resources of the Conservatory, conductors are encouraged to develop and pursue opportunities to rehearse and perform with symphony orchestras, including a dedicated Laboratory Orchestra.
+Tapping into the vast orchestral resources of the Conservatory, conductors are encouraged to develop and pursue opportunities to rehearse and perform with symphony orchestras.

 “This has been one of the most healthy learning environments, particularly in music, that I’ve had.
 I’m five times the conductor I was a year ago.”

 “Mr. Wolff is supportive, as respectful of his students as he is of his colleagues, and unbounding in his generosity with his time and effort.”